๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 Is Manure the Same as Compost?

 No, they are not the same.
-In the world of compost vs manure, these two play very different roles in your soil.
+In the world of Manure or compost, these two play very different roles in your soil.

-• Manure = raw or aged animal waste (cow, chicken, horse)
+• Manure = fresh or aged animal-based organic matter (cow, chicken, horse)

 Why This Difference Matters